-Taiwan, another corner of Asia where farmstay vacations are gaining popularity is, despite, or maybe in some ways because of, its political struggles with its giant neighbor, undoubtedly one of Asia’s most dynamic and interesting destinations.
+Taiwan, another corner of Asia where agritourism farmstay and leisure farm resorts are gaining popularity is, despite, or maybe in some ways because of, its political struggles with its giant neighbor, undoubtedly one of Asia’s most dynamic and interesting destinations.
 From being almost a regional backwater it started to developed economically at a startling pace during the 1990’s a trend which continues to this day and this can be clearly felt all around the island with the exception of its still relatively remote, relatively strongly indigenous East Coast.
-That being said, its rural landscapes are gorgeous and truly spectacular in many places, its people friendly and welcoming and it is a place where, despite its rapid development, many interesting local traditions remain strong including, as you may find on a farmstay here, in agriculture and in cooking.
+That being said, its rural landscapes are gorgeous and truly spectacular in many places, its people friendly and welcoming and it is a place where, despite its rapid development, many interesting local traditions remain strong including, as you may find on a leisure farm stay resort here, in agriculture and in cooking.

 The exuberant city of Taipei is obviously the first port of call for most visitors, and is these days a very lively, relatively cosmopolitan place to hang out for a few days.
 If you’ve booked a few nights in Taipei but the urban edge suddenly gets too much for you there are also a few easy outside days trips that can be arranged; the picturesque Yangmingshan National Park or the Beitou hot springs for example are both within easy reach.